 If you’re aiming to create an illusion of a bigger space, have the rug go all the way under the furniture and only leave a narrow line of hardwood floors visible along the wall.

 The choice of rug material is another significant element that influences its capacity to provide protection against the cold.
 One of the top insulators that are also very soft and durable is wool.
-However, it can be quite expensive and challenge to maintain since it requires special cleaning methods.
+However, it can be quite expensive and a challenge to maintain since it requires special cleaning methods.
 Luckily, there are other, cheaper options such as cotton, acrylic, and nylon.
 They are also good insulators but not as sturdy and durable as wool.

 One of the biggest components of comfort besides the material is the softness of the rug, which gives the carpet its flexibility and the power to absorb the impact of your steps.
 Therefore, it’s not just an excellent insulator against the cold, but it also muffles the noise.
 Check out DecoRug’s range of shaggy rugs in various colors, from simple and soft to vibrant and strong, that will surely transform any room.
 Their thickness and rich texture will give you the ultimate feeling of warmth and comfort.